 As I said earlier, the clutch pedal in a manual car is usually located on the left side of the driver’s seat.
 This is to make it easy for you to operate with your left foot.
 Before you can start the engine for a manual car, you need to first depress the clutch pedal all the way down with your left foot.

-Using the gear Shifter, you can put the transmission in neutral position.
-You will know the gear shift is in neutral once it’s in the center position.
+Using the gear Shifter, you can put the transmission in a neutral position.
+You will know the gear shift is neutral once it’s in the centre position.

 Put the key into the ignition, but hold on

 Start the car once you have your left foot pressing down the clutch pedal.
 Wait for the engine to start before letting go of the key.
 Once the engine is running, it is safe to take your foot off of the clutch, but make sure the parking brake is pulled up.

 The steps to stopping a manual car are similar to how you start the car.

 To Safety stop a manual car, it’s best to get into a comfortable parking position